A topic from the subject of Isolation in Chemistry.

 Introduction

-Ionic compounds are chemical compounds composed of ions, which are atoms or molecules that have lost or gained electrons.
+Ionic compounds are chemical compounds composed of ions, which are atoms or molecules that have gained or lost electrons.
 Ionic compounds are formed when a positively charged ion (a cation) and a negatively charged ion (an anion) are attracted to each other by the electrostatic force.
 The resulting compound is held together by ionic bonds.

 Basic Concepts

-• Ions: Ions are atoms or molecules that have lost or gained electrons.
+• Ions: Ions are atoms or molecules that have gained or lost electrons.
 Cations are positively charged ions, while anions are negatively charged ions.

 • Ionic Bond: An ionic bond is the electrostatic attraction between a cation and an anion.

-• Solubility: Ionic compounds are generally soluble in water.
-When an ionic compound is dissolved in water, the ions dissociate and become surrounded by water molecules.
+• Solubility: Many ionic compounds are soluble in water.
+When an ionic compound dissolves in water, the ions dissociate and become surrounded by water molecules (hydration).

 Laboratory Experiments